AaMiit/shoes-website/README.md

 # shoes-website

 Paste the link of images in code as per your requirment.
 Code is completly working .
+Also i used dummy paragraph.